 The trick to even more income

 If you choose to take an annuity, regardless of your state of health, you can usually get an even better deal with another simple move – shopping around.

 As you approach retirement, you will be sent a letter by your existing provider, explaining the monthly income you could get if you bought your annuity from them.
 However, there’s no requirement to do so, and by shopping around you are almost certain to get a better deal.

 There’s an enormous variation in the rates offered by annuity companies, and it’s not uncommon to find that one provider offers you 10% more than another.
 This doesn’t just apply to Standard Annuities, as Enhanced Annuities can vary widely too.
 It means that whatever kind of annuity you qualify for, it’s always worth shopping around.

 Shopping around in the annuities world is known as taking the Open Market Option.

 There are a few ways to take advantage of this.
-The Financial Services Authority has an independent annuity comparison service; you can compare best buy rates from various providers with Hargreaves Lansdown; or you can go to a specialist independent pensions adviser who will do all the legwork for you.
+The Financial Services Authority has an independent annuity comparison service; you can compare best buy rates from various providers with fund providers like Fidelity or Hargreaves Lansdown; or you can go to a specialist independent pensions adviser who will do all the legwork for you.

 What are the options?